Heading

 ' Insert a new empty paragraph above the current one

-' Store the style of the next paragraph
+' Attempt to get the next paragraph style of the previous paragraph

 NewParagraphStyle = Selection.Previous(Unit:=wdParagraph).Style.NextParagraphStyle